-- You are retired and your principal career was in music.
+- Retired and your principal career was in music.

 - In some circumstances we can help if you are a dependant or partner of a musician